rmetzler/bliki/wiki/gpg/terrible.md

 to validate _an_ identity before using its keys to secure messages, but legal identities can be anywhere from awkward to dangerous to use.

-GPG does not _technically_ restrict users from creating pseudonymous keys, but the community at large discourages their use unless they can be traced back to some legal identity.
-Pseudonymous keys tend to go unsigned by any other key, cutting them off from the GPG trust network's validation effect.
+GPG does not _technically_ restrict users from creating autonymous keys, but the community at large discourages their use unless they can be traced back to some legal identity.
+Autonyms keys tend to go unsigned by any other key, cutting them off from the GPG trust network's validation effect.

 ## Finding Paul Revere

-It turns out pseudonymity in GPG would be pretty fragile even if GPG's user community _didn't_ insist on puncturing it at every opportunity, since GPG irrevocably publishes the social graph of its users to every keyserver they use.
+It turns out autonymity in GPG would be pretty fragile even if GPG's user community _didn't_ insist on puncturing it at every opportunity, since GPG irrevocably publishes the social graph of its users to every keyserver they use.
 You don't even have to publish it yourself; anyone who has a copy of